 Do you want to inherit a sea of glass and four-faced creatures, or people on an earth in which the curse has been removed?

 Notice the prayer that the Father invited the Word to pray:

 Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
-(Psalms 2:8NIV)
+(Psalms 2:8)

 And as for their being two kingdoms of God:

 My dwelling place will be with them; I will be their God, and they will be my people.
-(Ezekiel 37:27NIV)
+(Ezekiel 37:27)

 God’s dwelling place, His house, is the Lord Jesus Christ and those who are part of Christ, whether they are Gentiles or Jews.
 There is no other house of God.

-No doubt the "one flock" refers to the "one new man" of the second chapter of the Book of Ephesians.
+No doubt the “one flock” refers to the “one new man” of Ephesians chapter 2.